6 Tips for Learning a Reverb Plug-in

 No one would fault you for thinking reverb plug-ins are tough to learn: they have idiosyncratic controls that are often different between manufacturers.
-Some are convolution based, requiring impulse responses to simulate a real or sampled space; others, like the Exponential Audio reverbs, are algorithmic, summoning space through math.
+Some are convolution-based reverbs, requiring impulse responses to simulate a real or sampled space.
+Others, like the

 So what can we do?
 Whatever can we do?